History of Albanian football: Albania's recent U17 history

 Despite Albania having never qualified in any Under-17 major tournament, the Albanians managing the elite round, four times their first Elite Round came in 2003 were Albania were able to defeat Lithuania and San Marino before drawing to Group Favourites the Netherlands.
 Despite that Albania could not follow its success during their Elite Round finishing last in a Group consisting of Switzerland, Hungary and Greece.
 Losing two matches and drawing one match against Hungary with 3-3 securing one point.

 2003 UEFA European Under-17 Championship qualification Group 10

 After nine season Albania once again reached the "elite round" in 2012 were Albania finished second in Group 12 consisting of Germany, Slovakia and Estonia.
 Albania were able to defeat Slovakia 2–1 by goals from Ymeralilaj.
-Albania than lost tight to Germany 0-1 followed by an poor draw against Estland despite leading.
+Albania than lost tight to Germany 0-1 followed by a poor draw against Estland despite leading.
 Still enough to qualify for the next round.
 In the Elite Round Albania than faced in Group 5: The Netherlands, Republic of Ireland and Serbia.
-After suffering two heavily loses against the Netherlands and Serbia, Albania would win its final match against the Republic of Ireland 2–1 with goals of Marku and Ymeralilaj, to finish their campaign in third in the standings but miss out on the main tournament.
+After suffering two heavy losses against the Netherlands and Serbia, Albania would win its final match against the Republic of Ireland 2–1 with goals of Marku and Ymeralilaj, to finish their campaign in third in the standings but miss out on the main tournament.